qwelyt/docker-stuff/chromium/README.md

 ## Build
 `docker build -t chromium .`

+## Seccomp
+Be sure to add the `chrome.json` seccomp file to your docker-seccomp folder.
+This is probably located at something like `/etc/docker/seccomp/`.

 ## Run
 Use the `chromium` executable.
 It mounts everything as needed.
 I would recomend putting this in `~/bin/` and adding your `~/bin` to $PATH.